keu/docs/learn/task-groups.md

     return task_a(task_b(task_c()))
 ```

-The following DAG shows a full example implementation of the task groupp decorator, including passing data between tasks before and after the task group:
+The following DAG shows a full example implementation of the task group decorator, including passing data between tasks before and after the task group:

 ```python
 import json